darpanrangari/Switch/README.md

 **Title**: Managing Indicators Webpage Demo

 **Introduction**:
 - Begin with a brief introduction: "Hello, everyone!
-My name is Darpan, and I'm a software engineer.
-Today, I'm excited to demonstrate the 'Manage Indicator' webpage that I've developed."
+My name is Darpan, I'm a engineer in the Emeralds teams.
+Today, I'm going to demonstrate the 'Manage Indicator' screen which we have developed in this spring"

 **Webpage Overview**:
 - This webpage is designed to help our users manage indicators on customer accounts efficiently
-- he page consists of two sections - the 'Active Indicator' section and the 'Inactive Indicator' section.
-- indicators are categorized as active and inactive: "We display active indicators in the 'Active Indicator' section and inactive ones in the 'Inactive Indicator' section."
+- Indicators are categorized as active and inactive: "We display active indicators in the 'Active Indicator' section and inactive ones in the 'Inactive Indicator' section."

 **User Interaction**:
 - coming to interacting with the page: "Users, including colleagues with accredited roles, can change the status of indicators on customer accounts."